 - 1 tsp salt

-- Mix the flour, salt and rosemary in a large bowel.
+- Mix the flour, salt, and rosemary in a large bowl.

-- In a small bowel mix the yeast, sugar and warm water.
+- In a small bowl mix the yeast, sugar, and warm water.
 Stir and allow to rise for 5 minutes or until poofy.
 Add to the flour.

-- Add the garlic and ½ cup olive oil and mix.
+- Add the garlic and ½ cup olive oil, then mix in.

-- Place the dough in an oiled bowl, cover and allow to rise for one hour in a warm place.
+- Place the dough in an oiled bowl, cove, and allow to rise for one hour in a warm place.

-- Pour the rest of the olive oil into a baking pan.
+- Pour the rest of the olive oil into a baking pan, and use to grease the sides and bottom of the pan.
 Punch down the dough and stretch out in the pan so that it touched the edges.

 - Poke holes in the dough, sprinkle with coarse salt.